php-fig/fig-standards/bylaws/004-psr-workflow.md

     The purpose of this autoloader is to bla bla bla.
 More description than might go into the summary, with potential prose and a little history might be helpful.

+    ## Chosen Approach

+    We have decided to build it this way, because we have noticed it to be common practise withing member projects to do X, Y and Z.

+    ## Alternative Approaches

+    1. **Trent Reznor's Foo Proposal** - Never left pre-draft.

     ## Author(s)